 In addition to viewing composite service details and reviewing a WSDL abstract, the developers can download the composite service relevant files aggregated in a .JAR file to your local machine.

-Important: In general, only system integration developers and integration repository administrators can download the composite services.
-However, general users (system integration analysts) who are granted with the download privilege, an Integration Repository Download Composite Service permission set FND_REP_DOWNLOAD_PERM_SET, can also perform the download action.
+Tip: In general, only system integration developers and integration repository administrators can download the composite services.
+However, general users (system integration analysts) who are granted the download privilege, an Integration Repository Download Composite Service permission set FND_REP_DOWNLOAD_PERM_SET, can also perform the download action.

 For more information on how to grant Download Composite Service privilege, see Role-Based Access Control (RBAC) Security, Oracle E-Business Suite Integrated SOA Gateway Implementation Guide.

 To download the .ZIP file for a composite service, navigate to the composite service details page for a service that you want to download, and then click Download Service to download the file to your local machine.

 After you download the file, you can unzip the BPEL .JAR file and open the BPEL process in Oracle JDeveloper for further modification on service endpoints if needed.
 Additionally, You can deploy the BPEL process to a BPEL server through Oracle BPEL Process Manager.
 How to modify and deploy BPEL projects, see Modifying and deploying BPEL processes.

 To download a composite service: